dashohoxha/killercoda-scenarios/misc/sharing-data-with-sshfs/step5.md

    `ls -al ~first-user/data1/`{{execute}}

-3. Mount the cache directory for the second user:
+3. Mount the data directory for the second user:

    Get `uid` and `gid` of the second user: